afunworm/nodedockerize/README.md

         volumes:
             - ./:/app
         # Only expose the ports the server is running on
+        # If your app is listening on port 8080, you can map it to 8080 outside
-        # ntfy-directus doesn't run on any port
+        # or any other port you desire
         # ports:
-        #   - 80:80
+        #   - 8080:8080
+        environment:
+            # You can set the entry file, such as index.mjs
+            - ENTRY=index.js
         image: afunworm/nodedockerize:latest
 ```